Religious Art: Faith and Inspiration

 In 2012 Eric was invited to show his work in Rome for the Vatican's canonization of seven new saints.
 He was commissioned to paint St. Jacques Berthieu, a French missionary to Madagascar who was martyred in 1896.
 Eric was chosen to paint the saint because of his reputation for dramatic religious painting, especially the subject of martyrdom.
 The painting was also displayed at a gala at the Italian Embassy where Eric spent time with His Eminence Cardinal Wuerl and Ambassador to the Holy See, Miguel Diaz.

 Eric's work has been featured in such galleries and museums as the Salmagundi Art Club and the National Arts Club in New York; Allentown Art Museum; Philip and Muriel Berman Art Museum and the State Museum of Pennsylvania to name a few.
 His paintings are in the permanent collections of Howard Tullman, The Trenton City Museum, Lehigh Valley Hospital, churches in Washington, Ohio, Pennsylvania and California and private collections worldwide.

 His artwork has been prominently featured in publications like The New York Times, Wall Street Journal, EWTN, Chicago Tribune, American Artist Magazine, American Art Collector, International Artist Magazine, Fine Art Connoisseur Magazine, Victorian Homes, Old House Journal and several documentaries such as "The Bible and You."

 Eric is married to his soulmate, Rebekah, and they have three beautiful children.

-In front of my painting of "The Crucifixion" just prior to shipping it to St. Sebastian's RC Parish in Akron, Ohio.
+In front of my painting of "The Resurrection" just prior to shipping it to St. Sebastian's RC Parish in Akron, Ohio.
 The frame was also hand built.